 Planning a road trip through the west coast of Florida?
 Make time to explore all the best things to do in Sarasota.
 Located on Sarasota Bay in Southwest Florida, Sarasota is famed for its sandy beaches, nature parks, and museums.
-It’s is a must-visit destination for travelers roaming through the Southeast.
+The seaside city is a must-visit destination for travelers roaming through the Southeast.

 The top tourist attractions in Sarasota, FL, include Siesta Key Beach, The Ringling, Marie Selby Gardens, and Lido Key.
 This historic Spanish town also offers incredible restaurants, beach hotels, and beautiful scenery.

-Not sure what to do in Sarasota?
-Start planning your trip with this guide to the best places to visit in Sarasota, Florida.
+Not sure what to do?
+Start planning the perfect trip with this complete guide to the best places to visit in Sarasota, Florida!

 Best places to visit in Sarasota, FL